Swallowed Fluticasone (Flovent) Therapy: How this medication is taken

 – Diskus which deliver steroids when a patient breathes in from these round flat devices

-The MDI, not the diskus, should be used to treat EE since the diskus is designed to promote steroid delivery to the lungs and not the esophagus.
+The MDI, not the diskus, should be used to treat EoE since the diskus is designed to promote steroid delivery to the lungs and not the esophagus.

 This medication should only be taken under the supervision of a physician.
 If using this medication you need to consult with your doctor regarding appropriate dosages.
 Fluticasone MDI come in varying doses: 44 mcg, 110 mcg, and 220 mcg strengths.
 Typical doses range from 220 mcg to 440 mcg taken two times per day.

 When using this medication, the MDI should be put into the mouth and puffed directly into the mouth without breathing in (to minimize delivery to the lungs).
 Then it should be dry swallowed.
 No food or drinks should be taken for 30 minutes afterwards to prevent the steroid from washing off the esophagus.
-You can rinse and spit, or brush your teeth afterwards to minimize steroid deposition within the mouth.
+Rinsing and spitting or brushing teeth afterwards may help to minimize steroid deposition within the mouth.

 Reported side effects include: